top of page

 1. Origin & Terroir (Like Wine)

 Just as grapes reflect the soil and climate they’re grown in, coffee beans express their environment—often called terroir.
+Factors include:

-• Altitude – Higher elevations often produce brighter acidity and complex fruit notes
+• Altitude – Higher elevations often produce brighter acidity and complex fruit notes.

-• Climate – Temperature and rainfall affect sweetness and density
+• Climate – Temperature and rainfall affect sweetness and density.

-• Soil composition – Mineral-rich soils influence flavour depth
+• Soil composition – Mineral-rich soils influence flavour depth.

 For example:

-• Ethiopian coffees often show floral and citrus notes
+• Ethiopian coffees often show floral and citrus notes.

-• Colombian coffees are known for balanced sweetness and fruit
+• Colombian coffees are known for balanced sweetness and fruit.

-• Brazilian coffees lean toward chocolatey and nutty profiles
+• Brazilian coffees lean toward chocolatey and nutty profiles.

 2. Processing Method (Like Fermentation in Wine & Spirits)